Now, A Chart House Restaurant

 Before we even met our server, I knew this was not the night to bother our waiter with a cookbook.
-But I did have the 1963 Ford Motor Cookbook in my bag... just in case.
+(I usually us the old book to strike up funny conversations) But I did have the 1963 Ford Motor Cookbook in my bag.

 Our server introduced himself as Cole.
 If he was feeling a little overwhelmed with the holiday crowds, he hid it fairly well.
 We ordered wine and asked a few menu questions.

 At one point I did share my silly traveling book with others at the table and I managed to get a smile from Cole, who said he had actually seen that illustration before.

 I asked if they stilled served "Spareribs A La Hillvilla.
 He said they did serve spareribs, up until a year ago.
 I was relieved it was no longer on the menu, since I usually feel forced to at least try whatever the cookbook has featured.
 And I wasn't in the mood for spareribs.

 Maybe it was the wine, or the anticipation of Santa, but our gang could not have been happier.
 There was something so comfy-cozy about our table, as we settled in with wine and a couple baskets of warm bread.